axil/numpy-data-types/content/numpy_data_types.rst

         dtype('int32')                   # int32 on windows, int64 on linux and macos

 If you’re unhappy with the flavor of the integer type that NumPy has chosen for you, you can specify one explicitly via np.array([1,2,3], np.uint8) or np.array([1,2,3], 'uint8').

-Just like in C/C++, `u` stands for 'unsigned' and the number designates the width of the variable in bits.

 NumPy works best when the width is fixed now so unlike ordinary Python the value will rotate when it reaches the maximum value for the corresponding data type: